Last Updated on

 Common Causes of False-Positive Test After Pregnancy Loss

-Here are some of the common causes of a false-positive test after loss of pregnancy.
+Here are some of the common causes of a false-positive test after the loss of pregnancy.

 1. Presence of hCG Hormone